 4) Gluten-Free Supernatural Brownies

 (via Snixy Kitchen)

-If ever there were a time for a super solid brownie — this is it.
-Yes, these are gluten-free, but don’t let that fool you: the brainchild of Michelle (Hummingbird High) and Sarah (Snixy Kitchen), these are positively bound to be irresistible.
-And, yeah, they just happen to be gluten-free.
+If ever there were a time for a super-solid brownie recipe, this is it.
+Yes, these are gluten-free, but don’t let that fool you: The brainchild of Michelle (Hummingbird High) and Sarah (Snixy Kitchen), these are positively bound to be irresistible.
+(And, yeah, they just happen to be gluten-free.)

 5) Greek Sweet Potato Fries with

 (via The Pig & Quill)

 Feta is perhaps my favorite accompaniment for fries, so these sweet potato fries LOADED with feta and topped with refreshing, curried tzatziki sauce and hot chili oil are, well, my ideal game-day eats.
 (And while you can certainly make the fries from scratch, a good freezer fry will more than do the trick.)